dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ## Masterful Instincts

-- {{< spell 273344 "Masterful Instincts" >}} - After {{< spell 61336 "Survival Instincts" >}} fades, you gain X Mastery and Y Armor for 10 seconds.
+- {{< spell 273344 "Masterful Instincts" >}} - After {{< spell 61336 "Survival Instincts" >}} fades, you gain X Mastery and Y Armor for 30 seconds.

 At 370, you gain 560 Mastery and 543 Armor.

 ![Masterful Instincts bonus Mastery and Armor](/guardian/images/masterful-instincts-stats.png)

-Another victim of poor tuning.
 The design of this trait isn't terrible, as it's essentially extending your {{< spell 61336 "Survival Instincts" >}} beyond its normal duration which could be useful in many situations.
-The amount of stats you gain is completely pitiful for how rarely you'll have the buff up, however.
+However, the amount of stats gained is still quite low; on average, you will gain around 70 Mastery and 68 Armor, assuming you are using a Survival Instincts charge once every 4 minutes (you will probably use them more frequently since fights don't normally last long enough to worry about the full recharge time).

 ## Twisted Claws